 Tampa General Hospital (TGH): Inpatient ID Consult Services

-TGH is a tertiary care teaching hospital with 1018 acute care and 59 rehabilitation beds.
+TGH is a tertiary care teaching hospital with 1011 acute care beds, including a 32 bed Neuroscience ICU, and 59 rehabilitation beds.
 The centers of excellence at TGH relevant to ID training include:

 Regional Trauma Center - Tampa General Hospital is the only Level I Trauma Center in West Central Florida.

-Regional Burn Center - TGH is one of just four burn centers in Florida.
+Regional Burn Center - TGH is one of just three burn centers in Florida.
 This self-contained unit treats critically burned patients from initial emergency admission through reconstructive surgery and follow-up care.

 Transplantation Program - TGH is one of the busiest organ transplantation centers in the nation and the only hospital in West Central Florida performing adult heart, lung, kidney, liver and pancreas transplants.

 Childbirth Center, Children’s Medical Center - An array of services including: pediatric surgery, neurosurgery, kidney transplantation, dialysis, and rehabilitation care.

 Digestive Disorders Center - TGH is a referral center for routine and complex disorders of the digestive system.

 Neurosciences Services - A full range of neurosurgical services.